JohnCremona/CMFs/PostgresSchema.md

 trace_hash | bigint | appropriate linear combination of the a_p between 2^12 and 2^13
 qexp_prec | smallint | n so that q-expansion is known to precision O(q^n).
-embeddings | jsonb | list of pairs (x,y), giving an ordering of the complex roots x+iy of the field poly that define the embedding enumeration (corresponding to the lexicographic ordering of chi, n in the L-function labels) analytic_rank | smallint |
+embeddings | jsonb | list of pairs (x,y), giving an ordering of the complex roots x+iy of the field poly that define the embedding enumeration (corresponding to the lexicographic ordering of chi, n in the L-function labels) char_values | jsonb | list of pairs [p, L] where p ranges over primes less than qexp_prec not dividing the level and L is a list of integers c so that chi(p) = e^{2 pi i c/d}, with d=char_order and chi ranging over the characters making up this Galois orbit. isogeny_class_label | text | the isogeny class label of the corresponding elliptic curve or modular abelian variety (could be null if not yet in the database) analytic_rank | smallint |
 is_cm | bool |
 cm_disc | smallint | The (negative) discriminant of the order by which we have CM (0 if no CM)